Nikon 18mm f/2.8

 It is a bit sharper than the 20/2.8 AF wide open, but never gets perfectly sharp in the corners at any aperture.

 Get one of these if toughness and light weight are important.
 I'm all about light weight, thus this lens is a favorite.
-It's the lightest 18mm f/2.8 lens ever made by Nikon.
+It's the toughest autofocus ultrawide fixed lens ever made by Nikon.

-If you want to spend a more money and get better performance, get the 17-35mm f/2.8D AF-S (almost as tough mechanically and better optically) or the 16-35mm VR (plastic, but best optically).
+If you want to spend more money and get better performance, get the 17-35mm f/2.8D AF-S (almost as tough mechanically and better optically) or the 16-35mm VR (big and plastic, but much better optically).

 Here's the link to where Adorama used to sell it new.